Dynamic Views in Qlik Sense SaaS

 I need more data

 We’ve all said that before.
 More importantly, we have all heard that from other users before.
-Well let’s imagine that your users are using something like the Qlik SAP Orders to Cash Accelerator application.
-They don’t have data for Orders.
-Or Fulfillment.
-Or Billing.
-Or Receivables.
-They have it all.
+Well let’s imagine that your healthcare system users have access to 185 million rows of data.
+Patients.
+Encounters.
+Medications.
+Medications.
+Etc. They have it all.
 The data for the entire process.
 Clearly those users wouldn’t need or want more would they?

 How will you provide the access?

-The question isn’t if they will want more, we will know they will, the question is … “How will you provide the access?”
+The question isn’t if they will want more, we will know they will.
+The real question are given that “you think of Qlik” as being an in-memory tool:

 On Demand Application Generation